nguyenkaos/pythonnote/sphinx/Style_Script.rst

 - Method name : method_name
 - Function : names should be lowercase, with words separated by underscores as necessary to improve readability , example ``function_name``.
 - Variables : lowercase with words separated by underscores as necessary to improve readability.
+- Private methods and properties start with __double_underscore
+- "Protected" methods and properties start with _single_underscore
 - global_var_name
 - instance_var_name
 - local_var_name